What is R-Value?

 R stands for Resistance.
 R-Value is used to measure the effectiveness of insulation by measuring the Resistance to the passage of heat through the walls and ceilings of a home.

 We can apply Spray foam to open areas, such as attic rafters, open wall cavities (before sheetrock), basement and crawl space ceilings and rim joists.
-Tripolymer injection foam insulation can be applied to existing wall cavities from the exterior of your home.
-With Tripolymer, the R-value is higher than traditional insulation products like fiberglass and cellulose, because it fills more of your wall cavity and has a higher density than the other products.
-When you buy Spray Foam or Injection Foam, you are buying a higher R-Value, which means you are getting better insulation!
+When you buy Spray Foam insulation you are buying a higher R-Value, which means you are getting better insulation!

 According to the U.S. Department of Energy, 80% of the homes built before 1980 are not considered well insulated.
 Many of these homes have no little or no insulation, since building codes did not require minimum insulation at that time.
 Because of our installation process, if you have an existing home with little or no insulation or even if you have underperforming insulation in your walls today, you can dramatically improve your home’s R-Value without tearing down existing wall structures or undertaking major home remodeling projects.